- Making extra payments can help you quickly reduce student loan balances.

 If your federal loans have lower rates than the rate offered by a private lender, you may want to consolidate these through a government-sponsored program.
 The interest rate you pay on the new loan will be a weighted average of the interest rates on your existing loans.

-Consolidation loans won’t help you pay off your loans faster or for less money, but they are one option that could help you repay your loans by helping you to organize your payments.
+Consolidation loans won’t help you pay off your loans faster or for less money, but they could help you repay your loans by helping you to organize your payments.
 Many people find it easier to manage payments to one loan rather than many.

 Remember, only federal loans can be consolidated through a government-sponsored program.

 Pay it off and boost savings

 Taking steps to pay off your student loans quickly can be extremely helpful to your financial picture even if it’s painful over the short term.
 Making loan payments can be stressful and getting out of debt can be a huge relief—both emotionally and to your budget.
 Evaluate all of your options and decide which makes sense for you now.

 See if there is a better way to pay off your student loans.